nystudio107/craft-seomatic/README.md

 ## SEOmatic Beta Notes

 SEOmatic for Craft CMS 3 is currently in beta.
+Please report any issues you find to the [SEOmatic Issues](https://github.com/nystudio107/craft-seomatic/issues) page.

+The following are still works in progress:

+* **Dashboard** - the Dashboard page doesn't show anything interesting at the moment
+* **Content Analytics** - the Content Analytics sidebar doesn't show anything interesting yet
+* **Documentation** - the documentation needs to be more fully fleshed out
+* **Field** - there is no SEOmatic Field anymore; it's not necessary given the new architecture.
+Depending on demand, it may be brought back.

 ## SEOmatic Overview